 Binky and the Aqeda Dagger

 All day Sunday the Christian bearers had services, prayer meetings and a day of rest.
-It must be said that the rest day for religious reasons caused some disquiet amongst the Muslim bearers and askaris.
+It must be said that the Christian rest day and the alcohol caused some disquiet amongst the Muslim bearers and askaris.
 There was a lot of grumbling amongst them about the Christians being favoured by the white men.
-They did not get a day of rest on their Holy Day on Friday it was just ignored.
-So the grumblings continued.
+They did not get a day of rest on Friday, their Holy Day, it was just ignored.

-The Sheikh gave up one of the cows to be slaughtered and a feast prepared.
+To help pour water on troubled waters the Sheikh gave up one of the cows to be slaughtered and a feast prepared.
+Inadvertantly by doing so he upset the Hindus.
 The dancing girls performed well and the Turk gave up the gin he had hidden in his stores.
 The Baluchis appreciated this a lot and found that two of the Turk’s Askaris were also Baluchis.
 The others were mainly Morvali tribesmen but with a handful of Sudanese and Abythopians as well.
 The Baluchis certainly appreciated being with their countrymen and got happily drunk with them!
 One had even been in the Bengal Native Infantry until two years ago when he had come to Morvalistan with his brothers as mercenaries in the pay of the Sultan of Zniqabar.

 The others, mainly tribesmen, were a really sullen and shifty lot except one of the Sudanese who struck up a long conversation with Sgt Achmed Tokar.
 He wanted to join Adrian’s Askaris as he was fed up in the Turk’s service.
 He branded him a slave trader and spy for Madassah Hattah.
 He said that the Turk’s trading post had secret chambers below ground where the slaves were kept.
-He served in the Sudanese artillery in the recent disastrous war against the Mahdi, not only that, he had been captured by the Ansar and was allowed to live only as long as he manned guns for Emir Qiza Daloot.
-He managed to escape six months ago and made his way South to Morvalistan and was taken on as an askari by the Turk.
+He had been in the Sudanese artillery in the recent disastrous war against the Mahdi.
+Not only that, he had been captured by the Ansar and was allowed to live only as long as he manned guns for the bandit Emir Qiza Daloot.
+He managed to escape six months ago and made his way South to Morvalistan and was taken on as an askaris by the Turk.

 The tribal bearers just appreciated the time off and the free alcohol.